Skip to main content

 Best Practices

-2. Use perPlayer for player state - Automatic per-player routing
+3. Use perPlayer for player-specific state - Automatic per-player routing

 Decision Guide